4d/docs/website/translated_docs/es/FormObjects/properties_DataSource.md

 Using the **Selected item reference** option requires compliance with the following principles:
 - To be able to store the reference, the field or variable data source must be of the Number type (regardless of the type of value displayed in the list).
 The [expression](properties_Object.md#expression-type) property is automatically set.
 - Las referencias válidas y únicas deben estar asociadas a los elementos de la lista.
-- The drop-down list must be associated with a field or a variable.
+- La lista desplegable debe estar asociada a un campo o a una variable.

 #### Gramática JSON